 - Enter the options that will appear in the dropdown menu.
-Each option must be separated by a line break by pressing Enter on your keyboard.
+Each option must be a maximum of 300 characters and be separated by a line break by pressing Enter on your keyboard.

 - Click the Add Options button.
 This will automatically select the Current Options tab.

 - Click the icon next to an option to view the settings for an option.

 - Enter an alternate name for the option in the Name field, if needed.